 Yes, You can teach yourself archery.
 It requires a lot of practice, but there is a lot of information online and videos that can help you improve your archery skills and shorten the time needed to become an archer.

-How To Do Archery For Beginner
+How To Teach Yourself Archery For Beginners

 Stance – How to stand while shooting